smcameron/space-nerds-in-space/CONTRIBUTING.md

 2. Do you have some joystick or controller lying around?
 Create a joystick mapping entry for it and send this mapping to me (see https://smcameron.github.io/space-nerds-in-space/#troubleshooting) or just send me the joystick or controller.

+3. Nobody seems to know this game exists.
+Tell your friends about it.

-3. Do you know how to hack on C code?
+4. Do you know how to hack on C code?
 Will your employer let you contribute to open source projects?
 Maybe hacking on the Space Nerds In Space code is something you'd be interested in.

 TODO: figure out how to help people know how to contribute